 Driverless vehicles may replace short-haul air travel, previously provided by airlines.
-Some air travelers might opt to take a driverless vehicle from their home to final destination and skip altogether ground access to the airport, a potential connecting flight, and surface transportation to the final destination.
+Some air travelers might opt to take a driverless vehicle from their home to a final destination and altogether skip ground access to the airport, a potential connecting flight, and surface transportation to the final destination.

-In other ways, autonomous electric vehicles could support and replace baggage and cargo handling carts or other ground transportation services such as airport parking shuttles and operation of passenger transport carts within terminals.
+In other ways, autonomous electric vehicles could support and replace baggage and cargo handling carts or other ground transportation services, such as airport parking shuttles and operation of passenger transport carts within terminals.

 Airport sponsors own a considerable amount of valuable real estate devoted to parking, rental cars, and ground access.
 These facilities are typically planned within a 20-year cycle.
-The velocity of technological change, however, has introduced the need to introduce flexibility of design into airport facilities so they can more easily be reconfigured, redeveloped, and repurposed.
+However, due to the rapid advancement of technology, there is a need for flexibility in the design of airport facilities so that they can be more easily reconfigured, redeveloped, and/or repurposed.

-7.1.2.3.
+7.2.2.3.
 Alternative Fuels, Including Electric Aircraft